nrw-digital/week-notes/en/updates/_posts/2023-05-26-week-notes.md

 ## We published some more

-Laura and Lucinda published a refreshed [‘apply for a flood risk activity permit’ start page]( https://naturalresources.wales/permits-and-permissions/flood-risk-activity-permits/apply-for-a-new-bespoke-permit/?lang=en) and new [flood risk activity permit application: information you need to provide] (https://naturalresources.wales/permits-and-permissions/flood-risk-activity-permits/flood-risk-activity-permit-application-frap-information-you-will-need-to-provide/?lang=en).
+Laura and Lucinda published a refreshed [‘apply for a flood risk activity permit’ start page]( https://naturalresources.wales/permits-and-permissions/flood-risk-activity-permits/apply-for-a-new-bespoke-permit/?lang=en) and new [flood risk activity permit application: information you need to provide](https://naturalresources.wales/permits-and-permissions/flood-risk-activity-permits/flood-risk-activity-permit-application-frap-information-you-will-need-to-provide/?lang=en).
 The application form is having an overhaul too and won’t be far behind.

 ## We shared user research findings